uday-biswas/social-bee/README.md

 ## Features
 - **Sign Up page:** Users can create a new account by providing their name, email, and password.

 ![screenshot](./assets/signup_page_socialbee.png)

 - **Email Verification:** Users are required to verify their email address before signup.

 - **Sending OTP Email:** Users receive an OTP (One-Time Password) email for additional security.

 - **Send OTP page:** Users enter the otp that was sent to their email.

 ![screenshot](./assets/verify_mail_socialbee.png)

 - **Log In page:** Existing users can log in using their email and password.

 ![screenshot](./assets/login_socilabee.png)

 - **Forgot Password page:** Users can request a password reset email if they forget their password.

 ![screenshot](./assets/forgotpassword_socialbee.png)

-- **Reset Password page:** Users can reset their password by clicking on the link sent to their email.
+- **Reset Password page:** Users can reset their password by clicking on the link sent to their email and enter new password.

 ![screenshot](./assets/resetpassword_socialbee.png)

 - **Post List Page:** Displays a list of posts with infinite scroll functionality.

 ![screenshot](./assets/post_page_socialbee.png)

+- **New posts loading:** Reached the bottom of the posts page, so loading new posts.

 ![screenshot](./assets/postpage_scrollbottom.png)

-- **Homepage:** Provides an overview of the app and its features.
-- **Settings page:** Users can update the profile picture and update their old password.
+- **Settings page:** Users can update the profile picture and update their password.

 ![screenshot](./assets/settingpage_socialbe.png)

 ## Technologies Used
 - React.js for the frontend